Financial Contagion in a Generalized Stochastic Block Model: Resilient and Non-Resilient Networks

-On the other hand, concerning the characterization of non-resilient networks, a difficulty that arises is that the ex post shock $M$ possibly targets only certain subnetworks.
-More precisely, if $\tilde{V}:=\{(r,\alpha,\beta)\in V\,:\,\E[W^{+,r,\alpha}\1\{A=\beta\}]>0\}$, then it is still possible that for $(r,\alpha,\beta)\in \tilde{V}$ it holds $\E[W^{+,r,\alpha}\1\{A=\beta\}\1\{M=0\}]=0$.
+On the other hand, to characterize non-resilient networks, a difficulty that arises is that the ex post shock $M$ possibly targets only certain subnetworks or only vertices with certain characteristics (weights).
+The subnetwork (for example core or periphery) that is targeted is encoded in the joint distribution of $(A,M)$ and it is not surprising that the effect of the ex-post infections depends on $\mathbb{P} (A=\alpha, M=0) = \mathbb{E} [\1\{A=\beta\}\1\{M=0\}]$.
+However, it turns out that this information is not sufficient in order to determine the impact of the shock $M$ completely and also the weights of targeted institutions matter, i.e. whether the targeted institutions build edges with exposure $r \in [R]$ to vertices of type $\beta \in [T]$.
+More precisely, define

+and note that $(r, \alpha , \beta ) \in \tilde{V}$ if vertices of type $\alpha$ build edges with exposure $r$ to vertices of type $\beta$.
+A shock $M$ such that $\E[W^{+,r,\alpha}\1\{A=\beta\}\1\{M=0\}]=0$ for all $(r,\alpha,\beta) \in \tilde{V}$ targets only lenders who are not borrowing themselves and it is not surprising that these shocks do not spread, i.e. the financial system is resilient with respect to these shocks.
+For all other shocks it turns out that they can be classified by checking for each $(r,\alpha,\beta) \in \tilde{V}$ if $\E[W^{+,r,\alpha}\1\{A=\beta\}\1\{M=0\}]$ is equal to $0$ or strictly greater than $0$ instead.
 Consider for example a financial network consisting of banks of two types which are isolated of each other.
 Further, one of the two subnetworks shall be resilient, whereas the other one is non-resilient (in the sense of Definition \ref{def:non:resilience} (b) ).
 In order for the whole system to experience large damage, it is then necessary that $M$ does not only infect banks in the resilient subsystem but also in the non-resilient one.
-This explains why we have to differentiate between different choices for $M$ in the following to fully understand non-resilience in our model. \begin{definition}[Non-Resilience] \begin{enumerate}[(a)] \item Let $I\subseteq \tilde{V}$.
-A financial system is called \emph{non-resilient with respect to shocks on $I$} if there exists a constant $\Delta_I>0$ such that $n^{-1}\vert\mathcal{D}_n^M\vert \geq \Delta_I$ w.\,h.\,p.~for each shock $M$ with $\E[W^{+,r,\alpha}\1\{A=\beta\}\1\{M=0\}]>0$ for all $(r,\alpha,\beta)\in I$. \item We call a financial system \emph{non-resilient} if it is non-resilient w.\,r.\,t.~shocks on some $I\subseteq \tilde{V}$. \end{enumerate} \end{definition} Clearly a system is non-resilient if and only if it is non-resilient w.\,r.\,t.~shocks on $\tilde{V}$.
+This explains why we have to differentiate between different choices for $M$ in the following to fully understand non-resilience in our model.